SumLama/ReactProject/README.md

 step 2 : Change project directory
 * cd task

-Step 3: Install all the  Dependencies\n
+Step 3: Install all the  Dependencies
-*//To install all the dependencies\n
+*//To install all the dependencies
 *npm install

 Step 4: Start the Development Server